Kaan Akşit

 kaanaksit@kaanaksit.com

-Kaan Akşit is an Associate Professor in the Computer Science department at University College London in the United Kingdom, where he leads the Computational Light Laboratory.
+Kaan Akşit is an associate professor of computational light in the Computer Science department at University College London in the United Kingdom, where Kaan also leads the Computational Light Laboratory.
 Kaan received his Ph.D. in electrical engineering at Koç University, Türkiye*, in 2014.
 His M.Sc. degree is in electrical power engineering from RWTH Aachen University, Germany, in 2010.
 Kaan obtained his B.S. in electrical engineering from Istanbul Technical University, Türkiye, in 2007.
 Kaan researches the intersection of light and computation, including computational approaches in imaging, graphics, fabrication, and displays.
 Kaan’s research works are widely known among the optics and graphics community for his contributions to display technologies dedicated to 3D, virtual reality, and augmented reality.
 He worked as a research intern in Philips Research, the Netherlands, and Disney Research, Switzerland, in 2009 and 2013, respectively.
 In addition, he was a Senior Research Scientist at NVIDIA, the USA, between 2014 and 2020.
-He received Emerging Technologies Best in Show awards in SIGGRAPH 2018 and SIGGRAPH 2019, DCEXPO special prize in SIGGRAPH 2017, the best papers in IEEE VR 2017 and ISMAR 2018, and the best paper nominee in IEEE VR 2019 and IEEE VR 2021.
+Over the years, Kaan’s research works has been recognized with numerous awards from various highly respected venues and institutions including ACM SIGGRAPH, IEEE VR and ISMAR and Optica.

 Websites: Personal website, Computational Light Laboratory, Odak Toolkit